The Wasserstein transform: Introduction

-We also interpret our proposed feature enhancing method as both a generalization and a strengthening of mean shift \cite{cheng1995mean,fukunaga1975estimation} which can operate on general metric spaces.
-Although mean shift has been generalized to data living on Riemannian manifolds \cite{subbarao2009nonlinear,shamir2006mesh}, our interpretation departs from the ones in those papers in that we do not attempt to estimate a local mean or median of the data but, instead, we use the local density of points to iteratively directly adjust the distance function on the metric space.
-This is done without appealing to any intermediate embedding into a Euclidean space.
-As a further contribution, through this connection we can prove that mean shift is stable to data perturbations.
+We also interpret our proposed feature enhancing method, the Wasserstein Transform, as both a generalization and a strengthening of mean shift (MS) \citep{cheng1995mean,fukunaga1975estimation} which can operate on general metric spaces.
+Although mean shift has been generalized to data living on Riemannian manifolds \citep{subbarao2009nonlinear,shamir2006mesh}, our interpretation departs from the ones in those papers in that we do not attempt to estimate a local mean or median of the data but, instead, we use the local density of points to iteratively directly adjust the distance function on the metric space.